Skip to main content

 Water Programs

-Algal blooms are found Algal blooms are found on waterways throughout Florida.
+Algal blooms are found on waterways throughout Florida.
 That includes Lake Okeechobee, the St. Lucie and Caloosahatche estuaries, the Indian River Lagoon, the St. Johns River, Biscayne Bay, Florida Bay, Apalachicola Bay, and others.
-As these blooms grow, they negatively impact the environment, public health, and the economy of nearby communities.
-In short, they become "harmful algal blooms" (HAB).
+As these blooms grow, they negatively impact the environment, public health, and economy of nearby communities.
+In short, they become harmful algal blooms (HABs).

 Causes of Harmful Algal Blooms